codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 Create a class `UserSecurityConfig.java` to handle user authentication.

-> `setEnableAuthorities(false)` disables the useage of authorities table and `setEnableGroups(true)` enables the useage of groups, group authorities and group members tables.
+> `setEnableAuthorities(false)` disables the usage of authorities table and `setEnableGroups(true)` enables the usage of groups, group authorities and group members tables.

 `com.codeaches.oauth2server.UserSecurityConfig.java`
 ```java